 Robert M’Cheyne produced a plan for his congregation to read the Bible in a year.
 His method involves reading four different sections of the Bible a day.
 These sections include two passages which he intended for private reading and two passages which he intended to be read in family devotions.
 Both include a chapter from the Old Testament and a chapter from the New Testament.
 To view M’Cheyne’s letter introducing his program as well as the year long Bible calendar, click here.

 A chronological Bible reading program walks the reader through the Bible in the order that the authors wrote the different books and sections of Scripture.
-For an example of a plan for reading the Bible chronologically, click here.

 ESV Study Bible

 The ESV study Bible also offers a plan to read through the whole Bible in a year.
 In this plan, each day’s reading contains a section from the psalms and wisdom literature, a section from the pentateuch and the history of Israel, a section from the chronicles and prophets, and a section from the gospels and epistles.
-For an example of this reading plan, click here.

-Here at ACBC we hope that in this coming year God’s word dwells in you richly and you experience greater blessing, thanksgiving, purity, and joy as a result (Col. 3:16; Psalm 119).
+Here at ACBC we hope that in this coming year God’s word dwells in you richly and you experience greater blessing, thanksgiving, purity, and joy as a result (Colossians 3:16; Psalm 119).
 Whatever Bible reading plan you choose, strive with us to passionately pursue God’s word by the power of God’s grace.